Statements

 into a value at compile time if the define

-doesn't have any explicit arguments.
+doesn't have any explicit parameters.
 The compiler reports an error if it can't get a value.
 For example, the following should result in an error:

 define bar: int {